One dead after police fire on protesters in Sri Lanka amid bailout talks with IMF

 Sri Lankan police fired live ammunition to scatter protesters on Tuesday, killing one person and injuring a dozen more, as the country sought rapid financial assistance from the International Monetary Fund (IMF) to ease a worsening economic crisis.

-Mihiri Priyangani, director of the Kegalle Teaching Hospital, said at least one protester was killed and 12 injured had been hospitalised, including two in critical condition, after clashes broke out between demonstrators and police in the central town of Rambukkana.
+Mihiri Priyangani, director of the Kegalle Teaching Hospital, said at least one protester was killed and 12 injured were hospitalised, including two in critical condition, after clashes broke out between demonstrators and police in the central town of Rambukkana.

-The deceased person had likely been shot, Priyangani told Reuters.
+The deceased person - the first fatality since the largely peaceful protests began last month - had likely been shot, Priyangani told Reuters.
 "We are suspecting gunshot injuries but need a post-mortem to confirm the exact cause of death."

 Disturbances erupted after police asked protesters to move away from a key railway line which they had blocked for hours, police spokesman Nalin Thalduwa said.

-"To control the situation police fired at the protesters, which injured several protesters," Thalduwa told Reuters.
+"To control the situation, police fired at the protesters," Thalduwa told Reuters.

 "Several injured policemen have also been hospitalised," he said, adding live ammunition and tear gas had been used to repel a crowd pelting stones and other objects.
 "Police are still in the area and attempting to restore calm."